-elevations should complement the design character of the community architectural theme and all building elevations character of the community theme and be sensitive to the appropriate materials, color and scale.
-The side and rear shall be assembled using quality materials and finishes.
-All buildings shall be designed to complement the
+All buildings shall be designed to complement the character of the community theme and be sensitive to the appropriate materials, color and scale.
+The side and rear elevations should complement the design character of the community architectural theme and all building elevations shall be assembled using quality materials and finishes.